 It’s almost a city in its own right, with several different blocks of buildings.
 There are many beautiful temples for visitors to see inside these grounds!
 The Emerald Buddha temple contains one of Thailand’s most important national treasures, which was brought over from Laos during the reign of King Rama I.

 This famous Thai Landmark is definitely worth a visit when you are in Bangkok!
 It’s pretty easy to get there on public transport, or even by boat if you prefer.
-The palace has some beautiful architecture, and it’s fun to explore all these historical buildings.
+The palace has some beautiful architecture, and exploring all these historical buildings is fun.

 Wat Pho or The Temple of the Reclining Buddha

 Wat Pho, or The Temple of the Reclining Buddha, is one of Bangkok’s oldest and most important Buddhist shrines.
 Built in 1788 during the reign of King Rama 1, Wat Pho is a UNESCO world heritage site that houses the largest reclining Buddha in Thailand.
 There is a monastery, a university, and a Thai massage school within the vast temple complex.

 But the main attraction at Wat Pho is the impressive reclining Buddha.
 It fills the small temple where it lies and measures 15 meters high and 46 meters long.
 The graceful Buddha statue is covered in gold leaf and has a commanding presence.
 But it’s the Buddha’s feet that are the most remarkable.
 The soles are intricately carved with sacred symbols and inlaid with mother of pearl.
 Lining the temple walls are 108 bronze bowls; if you want to earn some extra good luck, you can purchase unique coins to drop into the bowls as you pass through the temple.